damies13/BrassRazoo/Doc/Block_Structure.md

 ## Next Server ID

-UUID that uniquely identifies the server that is elected to generate the next block
+Brass Razoo ID that uniquely identifies the server that is elected to generate the next block

 ## Records